netxms/netxms-doc/admin/server-management.rst

     - Can be omitted for non password certificates
   * - ServerCertificateKey
     - Issued certificate key
     - Can be omitted if key is included in server certificate file.

 Possible server variable configuration:
   * - Parameter
     - Description
     - Default
   * - AgentTunnels.UnboundTunnelTimeoutAction
-    - Atcho that will be executed after idle timeout.
+    - Action that will be executed after idle timeout.
 Actions are described here: :ref:`server-tunnel-cert-conf`
     - Reset tunnel
   * - AgentTunnels.UnboundTunnelTimeout
     - Tunnel idle timeout in seconds, that will be waited till automatic action execution.
     - 3600
   * - AgentTunnels.NewNodesContainer
     - Container name where newly created nodes will accrue.
 You can use ``->`` character pair to create subtree ( like ``Office->Tunnel``).
-If no container is set nodes will appear under :guilabel:`Entire Network`
+If no container is set nodes will appear under :guilabel:`Entire Network` -
-    -

 Self signed certificate sample
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This manual describes only simplest option: self signed certificate creation without password.
 It
 does not contain any information about file access right assignment or certificate password configuration.

     #.
 Create private root key:
         :command:`openssl genrsa -out rootCA.key 2048`